ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 sudo kdb setmeta /sw/org/myapp/#0/current/mylong default 5
 ```

-In the getters/setters there is no need to specify the base path `/sw/org/myapp/#0/current` anymore, as the high-level API keeps track of that for you.
+In the getters/setters there is no need to convert types or to specify the base path
+`/sw/org/myapp/#0/current`, as the high-level API does that for you.
-The API supports the CORBA types already used the plugins.
+The API supports the CORBA types already used by the [plugins](https://www.libelektra.org/plugins/type).
 The high-level API should also be used in combination with a specification (`spec-mount`).
 When used this way, the API is designed to be error and crash free while reading values.
 Writing values, can of course still produce errors.